vijay-vishvakarma/ligtopgen/README.md

     Install GROMACS
     Install PyInstaller

-After the script completes, restart your terminal or run source ~/.bashrc to apply changes.
+After the script completes, restart your terminal.
 Generate Executable

 Once the dependencies are installed, you can use PyInstaller to generate an executable for the ligand topology generator script.
 Run the following commands: